-Pupils are not allowed to bring personal mobile devices/phones to school.
+Pupils are allowed to bring personal mobile devices/phones to school but must not use them for personal purposes within lesson time.
+In lesson times all such devices must be switched off.
 Under no circumstance should pupils use their personal mobile devices/phones to take images of